devStr0ke/devstr0ke/README.md

-<h2 align="center">Hi, I'm Samuel 💎 A developer passionate about creating and sharing projects.
-Welcome to my GitHub!</h2>
+<h1 align="start">Hi, I'm Samuel 💎 A developer passionate about creating and sharing projects.
+Welcome to my GitHub!</h1>

 ###